jaanae/devops-workshop/README.md

  6. Read and acknowledge the policies.
 Click proceed.
  <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/acknowledgement.png" width="60%" height="60%">

+ After account creation, you should land on the cloud dashboard page. on this page you can view and access all ibm cloud resources that you have created or that you are collaborating in.
+At this point, wait until the workshop instructors have invited you to collaborate in the IBM Forum helsinki workspace in IBM Cloud.
+After the instructors have invited you, proceed to step 7.

  7. On your cloud dashboard, click your account name on the right top corner and choose "IBM Forum Helsinki".
  <img src="https://raw.githubusercontent.com/jaanae/devops-workshop/master/cloud-dashboard.png" width="60%" height="60%">